Pension News People Are Not Thinking Enough About Pensions Says Prudential

 According to a retirement survey from Prudential, UK adults retiring this year will receive an average annual income of £18,663, around £5,000 below the average salary income.

-managing director at Prudential, Gary Shaughnessy, said: “The UK’s pension crisis is far from over, and those retiring this year will have to survive on considerably less money than the average UK adult.
+Life and pension managing director at Prudential, Gary Shaughnessy, said: “The UK’s pension crisis is far from over, and those retiring this year will have to survive on considerably less money than the average UK adult.
 This is bound to get worse as fewer people approach retirement with the benefit of a final salary occupational pension scheme.”

 The Prudential Class of 2008 survey shows a significant discrepancy between men’s and women’s pension incomes, with men retiring this year expecting an average pension of £20,790 per year and women anticipating retirement income of just £11,291.